 Introduction

 The platform is especially relevant for teams that want more than visibility monitoring alone.
-Second Wind combines a model-readable reference layer with monitoring, agent telemetry, and ongoing interventions to improve AI visibility, positioning, and citation behavior over time.
+Second Wind combines a model-readable reference layer with a diagnostic engine, monitoring and attribution, and an agent-to-agent sales capability to improve AI visibility, positioning, and citation behavior over time.
 Second Wind Second Wind FAQ

 What this page covers / doesn’t cover